-- 5.1 Prepare a build-out design for Salem Pond to identify properties that could be assembled to increase the size of the Park. - 5.2 Develop a plan to initiate and complete the acquisition of the included properties. - 5.3 Budget in accordance with the acquisition plan. - 5.4 Develop an improvement plan for Salem Pond and lands that are added to the park.
+- Prepare a build-out design for Salem Pond to identify properties that could be assembled to increase the 5.1 size of the park. - 5.2 Develop a plan to initiate and complete the acquisition of the included properties. - 5.3 Budget in accordance with the acquisition plan. - 5.4 Develop an improvement plan for Salem Pond and lands that are added to the park. - 5.5 Explore the potential of enhancing Salem Pond by including commercial land uses either within or adjacent to the park.